-Some provisions of law authorize the Congress to provide funds through a future appropriation act to carry out a program or function.
+Some provisions of law authorize the Congress to provide funds through a future appropriation act to administer a program or function.
 Such authorizations of appropriations, which are the subject of this report, differ from other authorizations (sometimes called enabling or organic statutes) that create a federal agency, establish a federal program, prescribe a federal function, or provide for a particular federal obligation or expenditure within a program.
-Appropriations provide funding to agencies to carry out programs and functions.
+Appropriations provide funding to agencies to administer programs and functions.

-An authorization of appropriations constitutes guidance to a future Congress about funding that may be necessary to implement an enabling statute, and it may be contained in that enabling statute or enacted separately.
-Such laws may authorize appropriations for one year, for more than one year, or in perpetuity, and the amounts authorized may be definite or indefinite.
-Some laws specify the amount of funding that may be provided; others authorize "such sums as may be necessary."
-In either case, the Congressional Budget Office refers to those laws as explicit authorizations.
+An authorization of appropriations constitutes guidance for future Congressional decisions about funding that may be necessary to implement an enabling statute; the authorization may be contained in that enabling statute or enacted separately.
+Such laws may authorize appropriations for one year, for multiple years, or in perpetuity.
+The amounts authorized may be definite (specifying the exact amount of funding that may be provided) or indefinite (authorizing "such sums as may be necessary," with no specified upper limit).
+In either case, CBO refers to those laws as explicit authorizations.
 Section 202(e)(3) of the Congressional Budget Act of 1974 requires CBO to report annually to the Congress on the following: